No2Pads, a simple Notepad clone

 Notepad doesn't need much introduction.
 It's a plaintext editor that's been part of Windows since the beginning, and similar applications exist in every GUI desktop ever created.

-Here we reimplement Notepad in Python using PyQt, a task that is made particularly easy by Qt providing a text editor widget.
-A few signal-hookups is all that is needed to implement a fully working app.
+In this tutorial, we'll build a Notepad clone in Python using PyQt5, a task that is made particularly easy by Qt's built-in QPlainTextEdit text editor widget.
+A few signal-hookups is all that is needed to implement a fully working text editor app.

 The full source code for No2Pads is available in the 15 minute apps repository.
 You can download/clone to get a working copy, then install requirements using: